India vs Australia Champions Trophy 2025 Semifinal: Dubai Pitch Report & Match Impact

 The India vs Australia semifinal during the ICC Champions Trophy 2025 is going to be a nail-biting match.
 Taking place at the Dubai International Cricket Stadium, the pitch conditions are going to make all the difference in determining the fate of this high-pressure game.
-Here is a comprehensive pitch report and how it may affect both teams.
+Here is a comprehensive pitch report on how it may affect both teams.

 Dubai has historically thrown up slow and spin-friendly wickets, and this match too is expected to be like that.
 The pitch has been newly prepared but will tend to give low bounce and grip for the spinners towards the later part of the game.
 Fluency in shooting shots may elude the batters, which will make the task of rotation of strike as well as forging partnerships even more important.